Auzzy/pyinq/docs/src/source/discovery.rst

 The "discover" keyword is what invokes test discovery, and the next argument ("test_dir" above) tells PyInq what the root test directory is.
 Note that it is interpreted relative to your current working directory.
 Thus, the above command will work if your current working directory comntains "test_dir".
 If you want to run discovery on the current folder (such as from within "test_dir"), replace "test_dir" with ".".

-For a more detailed discussion of the options to this command, see :ref:`execute_discovery`.
+You may also specify the filename pattern and output format.
+For a more detailed discussion of these options, see :ref:`execute_discovery`.

 How does it work?
 -----------------